-For the period from 1995 to 2006, the stabilization properties of the federal fiscal system decrease considerably to 19.4 percent.
-This decline is due entirely to the smaller effect of tax revenue sharing between the states and the federal government.
+For the period from 1995 to 2006, the stabilization properties of the federal fiscal system decrease considerably to 19.4 percent, but the difference is not large enough to be statistically significant.
+The decline is due entirely to the smaller effect of tax revenue sharing between the states and the federal government.
 In contrast, the contribution of horizontal transfers and the effect of supplementary federal grants remain about the same.

-In columns 3 to 5 and 8 to 10 of table 6A, we separate the German states into large states, small states, and city states and ask to what extent the stabilization properties are different for states of different size.
-The table reports the stabilization effect for large states' incomes ("large") and the additional stabilization effects for small states ("small") and city states ("city").
-The negative coefficients indicate that, before 1995, the federal fiscal system had a slight but significant destabilizing effect on the state incomes of large states.
-It results from the transfer of the federal government's share of tax revenues (- 9.8 percent).
-In contrast, LFA has a small stabilizing effect, so that the overall effect is reduced to around negative 6.7 percent.
+In columns 3 to 5 and 8 to 10 of table 6A, we separate the German states into large states, small states, and city states.
+We ask to what extent the stabilization properties are different for states of different size.
+Conventional macro economics would argue that stabilization is more important for city and small states, since their economies tend to be more specialized and, hence, more exposed to sector-specific shocks than the economies of large states.
+The table reports the stabilization effect for large states' incomes ("large") and the additional stabilization effects for small ("small") and city states ("city").
+The negative coefficients indicate that, before 1995, the federal fiscal system had a small but statistically significant destabilizing effect on state incomes of large states.
+This was mainly due to the transfer of the federal government's share of tax revenues (-9.8 percent).
+In contrast, LFA had a small stabilizing effect, so that the overall effect was reduced to around negative 6.7 percent.
+The results for city states differ strongly: state incomes are almost completely stabilized by the fiscal system.
+The coefficients for small states point in the same direction.
+However, the differences to the large states' coefficients are not statistically significant.

-After 1995, tax sharing with the federal government has a slightly stabilizing effect on state income for large states.
-Together with the later stages of equalization the entire system now has a significant albeit small stabilizing effect of around 17 percent for the large states.
+After 1995, tax sharing with the federal government has a small stabilizing effect on state income for large states.
+Together with the later stages of equalization, the entire system now has a statistically significant albeit small stabilizing effect of around 17 percent for the large states.
 Note that the definition of an asymmetric shock here is relative to the average income for all of Germany rather than for West Germany alone.

-Before 1995, there was no additional stabilizing effect on the incomes small states, while asymmetric shocks to the incomes of city states were almost completely stabilized.
-For the period since 1995, table 6A suggests that the incomes of both small and city states are shielded from asymmetric shocks to the same extent as those of large states.
-The additional stabilization effects for small states are positive but not statistically significant.
-Altogether, the results show that the stabilizing properties are different for states of different size and that city states benefit more in terms of stabilization than large and small states.
+There is no significant stabilization advantage for city states any more.
+In table 6B, we perform similar exercises using the West and East Germany sub-samples separately for the period since 1995.
+The results for the pooled data for West Germany show that the stabilizing effect of the fiscal system (31.1 percent) is lower than in the pre-unification period.
+The largest contribution comes from tax revenue sharing between the federal government and West German states (16.2 percent), followed by VAT redistribution, which has a stabilizing effect of about 11.4 percent.
+Distinguishing the effects according to state size reveals that city states are much better protected against asymmetric shocks than large and small states.

-18 For the categorization of states by state size, see table 9.
+22 For the categorization of states by state size, see table 9.